andrewpareles/Crystals-And-Dislocations/README.md

 **_left_**$^\star$: A crystal with a simple dislocation (Burgers vector = {1,0,0}).
 Note the the hexagonal pattern continues at all points.

-**_center_**: A cylinder of graphene: imagine the transparent connections as looping around the back of the crystal (they're "deeper into the screen" or "behind" the other connections), making the crystal's topology one of a cylinder.
-Connections that wrap over the boundary like these are drawn transparent.
+**_center_**: Connections that wrap over the boundary are drawn transparent.
+This is a cylinder of graphene: imagine the transparent connections as looping around the back of the crystal (they're "deeper into the screen" or "behind" the other connections), making the crystal's topology one of a cylinder.
 The bottom left point can easily be removed to make it a perfect cylinder--this removal is not possible to anticipate in general, so it is left in.

-**_right_**: The crystal drawn is the Haldane Model.
-Connections that are imaginary or complex are drawn with an arrow.
+**_right_**: Connections that are imaginary or complex are drawn with an arrow.
+The crystal drawn is the Haldane Model.

 ### 2. Wavefunction Drawing Demo: